 1 Statement of the situation

 Climate change is now an undeniable reality.
 Without further commitments and action to reduce greenhouse gas emissions, the world is likely to warm by more than 3°C above the preindustrial climate.
-Earth has never been so hot since 1850.
-From 1850, the average temperature of the Earth has risen by 0.8 ° C compared to the average temperature established over the period 1961-1990, with 0.6 ° C over the last fifty years.
-In order to avoid devastating impacts on our societies, scientific recommend not to exceed a rise of more than 2°C before the end of 21st century.The issue of climate change requires global collaboration by all concerned, in particular the developing countries which are the most vulnerable group of countries.
+The issue of climate change requires global collaboration by all concerned, in particular the developing countries which are the most vulnerable group of countries.

 The ICT industry is currently responsible for approximately 2 per cent of global CO2 emissions.
 ICT solutions have the enabling potential to reduce a significant part of the remaining 98 per cent of the total volume of CO2 emitted by non-ICT industries.
 The application of ICT solutions can help to bring about a resource-efficient and services-based society, and can deliver CO2 emission reductions, particularly in those sectors where the opportunities for doing so are greatest, i.e. construction, transportation and manufacturing.
-The ICT sector holds great potential for mitigating climate change through the decoupling of economic growth from energy consumption, as has already been demonstrated with the introduction of the PC, the Internet and mobile telecommunications

-ICT can certainly help slowing down climate change, green ICTs increase economies of scale and industry stakeholders are able to innovate.
-The obsolescence of goods and services must disappear, the lifetime of the equipments would be extended and the repair capacity of products would reduce the systematic usage of raw materials.
-Finally, the rebound effect associated to green ICT would not lead to over-consumption of goods and services in order to avoid excessive use of energy and raw materials.

 ITU is committed to combat against climate change and this continuation of ITU-D Question 24/2 is strategic to all ITU sectors.

-ICTs and radiocommunications in particular are essential tools in the combat against climate change.
-Areas foreseen in this context include: continued observations and long-term monitoring of solar activity to improve our knowledge and understanding of the influence of the electromagnetic radiation from the sun on Earth´s environment, including climate; continued observations to characterize changes in the atmosphere, oceans, and land surface, and the use of such information for climate change modelling; and continued observations of the change in the ozone layer and its effects on the environment and human health.
-Land cover change assessment and understanding of its dynamics are recognized as essential requirements for sustainable management of natural resources, environmental protection, food security, climate change and humanitarian programmes.
-Terrestrial and satellite radiocommunication systems contribute to the monitoring of carbon emissions, the changing of ice in polar caps and glaciers, and temperature changes.
-Another key aspect is the application of modern radiocommunication system's to increase productivity, optimize energy consumption and reduce transportation costs leading to reduced levels of CO2 emissions.

 2 Question for study